Matching articles from the assortment "Starter Relay/Solenoid "

 If the relay does not switch on (winding interrupted) you will not hear the anchor clack.

 Measure the resistance of the winding with the multimeter on the thin connections and compare with the details in the workshop manual.

-Our starter relays are made of accessories but in OEM quality.
+Our replacement starter relays Solenoid are made of aftermarket but in OEM quality.

 All starter relays are tested with up to 150A switching current.

 The manufacturer of our starter relays is ISO 9001 certified.

 replacement power Starter relay defective, starter relay, magnetic switch, original equipment manufacturer quality, switching current up to 150A tested, starter relay defective , at start attempt it sympotms "clicks", replacement